 Seahawk Mail is a full-service U.S. Postal Service contract station serving UNCW students, faculty, staff, and the general public.
 Seahawk mail provides on-campus student mail services, including mailboxes and package pickup.
 Located in the Fisher University Union, Seahawk Mail is your one-stop shop for postage, money orders, mailing supplies, FAX services, and notary services.
-Seahawk Mail is open weekdays from 8:30 a.m. through 4:30 p.m. with package pickup service until 6 p.m., Monday through Thursday.
-Mail is distributed by 1 p.m., Monday through Friday.
+Seahawk Mail is open weekdays from 8:30 a.m. through 4:30 p.m. with package pickup service until 5 p.m.
 Forms of payment accepted at Seahawk Mail are cash, check (with valid identification), Seahawk Buck$, and credit cards (Visa, American Express, and MasterCard.
 There is a required minimum purchase of $3.00 for credit cards).

-Students are asked to check their boxes regularly.
+Students will receive an email location whe mail is ready for pickup.
 Students are responsible for providing a forwarding address when they move or leave the university.
 Please visit our Web site at www.uncw.edu/mail for more information.

 Randall Library faculty offer assistance to all UNCW students and instructors in developing important research skills, including the following services:

 - Individual research consultations by appointment, at the Research Help Desk and through e-mail, chat, phone or individual appointments.

 - Liaison Librarians who work with faculty and students in each academic department on their discipline specific reesearch projects.

 - Course related instruction: library and information research methods tailored to the course topic.